Nextel carrier NII files for bankruptcy protection as debt soars

 The stock is down 96 percent this year.
 The 2016 bond traded at around 54 cents on the dollar at the end of last year.

-NII Holdings has been losing customers and suffering a decline in average revenue per user as America Movil SAB (AMXL.MX), Spain’s Telefonica SA (TEF.MC) and TIM Participações SA (TIMP3.SA) offered better coverage for increasingly popular smartphones.
+NII Holdings has been losing customers and suffering a decline in average revenue per user as America Movil SAB, Spain’s Telefonica SA and TIM Participações SA offered better coverage for increasingly popular smartphones.

 NII Holdings is struggling to regain market share, even after regulators exempted it from paying interconnection fees to larger rivals.